bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

     - :ref:`userguide_tools_clicktap`
     - :ref:`userguide_tools_scrollpinch`

-    For each type of gesture, one tool can be active at any given time, and the active tool is indicated on the toolbar by a highlight next to the tool icon.
+    For each type of gesture, only one tool can be active at any given time.
+    The active tool is highlighted on the toolbar next to the tool icon.

 :ref:`userguide_tools_actions`